 During a heavy weights session your muscles are forced into protein breakdown, with the body splitting the amino acids to be oxidised into energy and/or used to synthesise new protein.
 Following training, to promote muscle growth this exercise induced protein breakdown needs to be turned around to be positive; Ensuring adequate protein is available supports this adn therefore this is a great time to consume some protein.

 As with all things nutrition, as one question is answered, many more arise.
-You may now see the importance of protein after exercise for muscle growth but you may be now wondering if there is a specific amount or type or protein that provides the best support.
+You may now see the importance after exercise of protein for muscle building, but you may be now wondering if there is a specific amount or type or protein that provides the best support.

-Whey contains high levels of both the essential and branched chain amino acids, which researchers think could be the most important amino acids when it comes to triggering new muscle growth.
+Whey contains high levels of both the essential and branched chain amino acids, which researchers think could be the most important amino acids when it comes to whey protein for muscle building.

 How much do I need?